OpenHD/XMavlinkService/README.md

 we should avoid this as much as possible - one single executable / code base makes development and especially debugging much easier.

+## System ID's
+This module declares two mavlink sys IDs - one for the Air unit and one for the Ground unit.
+The routing does not neccessarily follow the mavlink standarts, have a look at the implementation and fully read this readme for more information.

 ## Component ID's
 Some mavlink commands are handled by this module itself, some need to be handled by other components (for example video).
 If a message needs to be handled by another component, TODO implement some generic way to echange messages, ideally "better" than TCP/UDP.